Scaling up Nature-Based Solutions (SUNS)

 - Identify potential projects and opportunities for policy-change to support nature-based resilience solutions

-More specifically, the Working Group sessions will help to develop a portfolio of nature-based resilience projects by defining:
+More specifically, the Working Group sessions developed a portfolio of nature-based resilience projects by defining:

 - The types of NBS that are locally appropriate and feasible within the region